MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-feature-telemetry.md

 * `Used` should be registered when a user attempts to use the feature (note the difference with LogUsage, which should be called only if the feature is used successfully).

 > [!NOTE]
-> Tracking the uptake status of a feature may make database transactions.
+> Tracking the uptake status of a feature might make database transactions.
 If `LogUptake` is called from within a try function, the `PerformWriteTransactionsInASeparateSession` parameter should be set to `True`.

 Calling `LogUptake` when the uptake state is `Undiscovered` resets the uptake state of the feature.
 The telemetry from this call will be used to calculate the values in the uptake funnel of the feature.